 Cell phones.
 We check them to kill time while in line at the grocery store.
-We use them to book flights, order food, call our loved ones, check the weather.
-The cellular phone has become an integral part of our lives in a way that past generations never imagined.
+We use them to book flights, order food, call our loved ones, check the weather, and more.
+The cellular phone has truly become an integral part of our lives in a way that past generations never imagined.

 Studies have shown that within the past several years, teen cell phone use has become increasingly widespread.
 Nearly three-quarters of teens either possess or have access to a smartphone.
-And while sexting may seem to some a harmless adolescent behavior, it is important to note that in many states, it is actually a serious child pornography offense, regardless of whether or not specific legislation exists to properly address it.
+And while sexting may seem harmless adolescent behavior to some, it is a serious child pornography offense in many states, regardless of whether or not specific legislation exists to properly address it.

 Colorado’s Recent Sexting Law

-Lawmakers recently gathered to discuss a motion that would lessen the punishments for minors involved in sexting.
+In 2017, Lawmakers gathered to discuss a motion that would lessen the punishments for minors involved in sexting.
 Up until this point, Colorado state law dictated that anyone possessing a nude photo of someone under the age of 18 on their phone could be charged with felony child exploitation.
-This was a response to a scandal in Canon City in 2015 that involved more than 100 high school students with sexually explicit photos of other teens.
+This was in response to a 2015 scandal in Canon City that involved more than one-hundred high school students with sexually explicit photos of other teens.

-As of early 2017, under the new teen sexting law, House Bill 1302, it is considered a crime to distribute explicitly sexual images without the depicted juvenile’s consent.
+Under the 2017 teen sexting law (House Bill 1302), it is considered a crime to distribute sexually explicit images without the depicted juvenile’s consent.
 If the person sharing the image were under 18, it would classify as a misdemeanor.
 The maximum penalty for a misdemeanor under Colorado’s Unlawful Sexual Contact code would be two years in jail.

-In the event that the sexual solicitations were NOT consensual and strayed into definitions of juvenile harassment and bullying, the charges still lean to the serious side, with up to 12 years in prison and lifetime sex-offender registration requirements, depending on the judge’s discretion and how egregious the offense was considered.
+In the event that the sexual solicitations were NOT consensual and strayed into definitions of juvenile harassment and bullying, the charges lean to the serious side, with up to 12 years in prison and lifetime sex-offender registration requirements.
+The severity of punishment depends on the judge’s discretion and how egregious the offense was considered.